Hyra/mindthecode.com/_posts/2012/2012-05-16-good-times-with-watchr-coffeescript-and-less.markdown

 ---
-title: 'Good times with Watchr, Coffeescript and LESS'
+title: Good times with Watchr, Coffeescript and LESS
+subtitle: With this little gem you can watch specific folders or file extensions and run commands based on the files you watch.
 description: >-
   With this little gem you can watch specific folders or file extensions and run commands based on the files you watch.